ellisp/blog-source/_posts/2023-06-24-weighted-percentiles.md

 {% endhighlight %}

 A couple of other interesting observations.
 The unweighted mean of the unweighted percentile is 50; and so is the weighted mean of the weighted percentile.
 But the unweighted mean of the weighted percentile is low - about 47 - and the weighted mean of the unweighted percentile is high - about 53.
 This all makes sense based on the above reasoning.

-I now believe the reason the mean percentile in the original paper is about 57 is for a similar reason to what we see here.
-The percentiles were probably calculated on an unweighted basis (as David said, the correlation was 0.99 so for linear modelling purposes it makes very little difference, and because they were using Stata it is much faster for them to use the unweighted one); so the average shown in Table A.1 is a weighted average of the unweighted percentile.
-I haven't checked this in David's code, I don't think it matters very much at all, but I'm pleased I've at least found what I think is a plausible line of reasoning on this.

 Here are some summary stats on the sample: